mhopeng/CommuteClock/README.md

 # CommuteClock
-NOTE: This project has not been updated for the new 511.org APIs (July 2016).
+NOTE: This project has been updated for the new 511.org APIs (July 2016).
-An update is in progress...

 A software + hardware project for predicting car commute times in the San Francisco Bay area.